DMFDML/haptics-demo/README.md

 - `TouchSensorSocket.exe`: An executable compiled from `TouchSensorSocket.py` script.
 - `TouchSensorSocket.py`: Python script that creates a socket server to read touch sensor input and send it to the Unity application.
 - `TouchSensorSocket_COM5_9600.py`: As above, however sets default values for COM port (COM5) and baud rate (9600).
+- `read_serial_func.py`: Python script with the read_serial_func() function used in all the above scripts that reads serial input from a bluetooth COM port.
+If run directly it will print to the data stream to the console.

 ### Finding the Bluetooth COM Port (Windows)